CS-433/ml-project-2-thevipers2/README.md

 ## General information

-The repository contains the code for Machine Learning course (CS-433) 2021 for the __ML4Science__ project 2 at EPFL.
-Our project aims at investigating the relationship between classical numerical methods and deep-learning techniques, with the final purpose of efficiently providing accurate solutions to parametrized PDE problems, being fully unaware of the values of the characteristic parameters.
-The professor's Deparis lab has developed efficient numerical methods for the resolution of parametrized time-dependent PDEs.
-In the following, we develop deep-learning models that take advantage of these numerical methods to solve parametrized unsteady PDEs without any knowledge of the characteristic parameters.

-In this work we make progress to this end by proposing deep-learning approaches to identify and evolve a __low-dimensional__ representation of a spatiotemporal system.
-In particular, we employ PyTorch _Feed-Forward AEs_ and _Long short-term memory AEs_, or LSTM AEs, to learn an optimal low-dimensional representation of the full state of the system.
+The repository contains the code for the EPFL Machine Learning course (CS-433) 2021 for the __ML4Science__ project.
+This project is done in the context of the Partial Differential Equation with Deep Neural Networks (PDE-DNN) project run by Professor's Deparis lab.
+Using preexisting code, we have simulated the blood flow in an arterial bifurcation featuring a stenosis relying on Stokes equation and finite elements method with MATLAB (code not in the repository).
+Our goal is to implement an autoencoder (AE) to compress the mathematical solutions of the blood flow which are differentially sampled in time and space.
+In this work we make progress to this end by proposing two autoencoder (AE) architectures to identify and evolve a __low-dimensional__ representation of a spatiotemporal system.
+In particular, we employ PyTorch _Feed-Forward AEs_ and _Long short-term memory AEs_ (_LSTM AEs_) to learn an optimal low-dimensional representation of the full state of the system.
+Ideally, we would expect the compression to lay in a 5 dimensional subspace.
+Indeed, we know that there are exactly 5 physical parameters that characterize the equations, so theoretically it should be possible to have only 5 neurons in the latent space.
+In a second time, we investigate the relationship between the low number of "abstract parameters" and the 5 initial physical parameters.
+This relationship would enable us to recover the 5 initial parameters that have generated the blood flow from only some measurements.

 ### Team members
 The project is accomplished by the team `TheVipers` with members: